Epic Book Society Homepage Banner

 Headshot of Louisa

-About Louisa
+About Louisa Smith

 Editor/Founder - Epic Book Society

 Louisa is the Founder, Editor, and Head Honcho of Epic Book Society.
-She was born and raised in the United Kingdom but now resides in Asia.
-She was a published poet at the age of 7, and spent several years working as a journalist.
-As well as writing about books, she is also a travel writer and English as a Second Language Teacher at a Primary School.
-Louisa loves all genres of books, but her favorites are Romance, Fantasy, and Young Adult Fiction.
-She is the holder of a PGCE in Primary Education.
+She was born and raised in the United Kingdom and graduated from the University for the Creative Arts with a degree in Journalism.
+Louisa began her writing career at the age of 7 when her poetry was published in an anthology of poems to celebrate the Queen's Jubilee.
+Upon graduating university, she spent several years working as a journalist writing about books before transitioning to become a Primary School Teacher.
+Louisa loves all genres of books, but her favorites are Sci-Fi, Romance, Fantasy, and Young Adult Fiction.
+Read more Louisa's story here.

 Leave a Comment